-Love blueberries?
-Love tarts?
+Do you love blueberries?
+Do you love tarts?
 Then I have the perfect summer dessert for you!
+Introducing the vegan blueberry tart recipe!

 Since it’s blueberry season here, I thought it would be the perfect time to make a tart.
 This one is filled with a THICK layer of fresh and juicy blueberries and has a gluten-free shortbread crust.
 No need to say this tart is loaded with blueberry flavor!

-Note: I made my own oat flour here and definitely didn’t process long enough, that’s why you can still see some whole oats 🙂
+Note: I made my own oat flour here and definitely didn’t process it long enough.
+That’s why you can still see some whole oats 🙂

 Once your crust is ready, it’s time to prepare that thick and juicy blueberry filling!